 The Samsung HW-Q80R is a noticeably better 5.1.2 option than the LG SK10Y.
 Its overall performance is better thanks to a more accurate audio reproduction.
 It also gets quite louder than the LG, and its soundstage seems to be wider as well.
 On the other hand, the LG SK10Y has Chromecast built-in, which can be useful for some people.

 Decent for mixed usage.
 Unfortunately, the LG SK10Y has a muddy sound profile with an overemphasized bass.
-On the upside, it still has a decent performance for voices and dialog in movies, but gives a boomy sound for music and movies.
+On the upside, it still has a decent performance for voices and dialogue in movies but gives a boomy sound for music and movies.
 It also supports Atmos for a more immersive experience with height channels.
 Unfortunately, its stereo soundstage is fairly narrow and won’t feel as wide as the bar itself.

 Decent for music.
-The LG SK10Y has a muddy sound profile with overemphasized bass that not everybody will like, but it is well suited for bass-heavy genres and party music.
+The LG SK10Y has a muddy sound profile with overemphasized bass that not everybody will like, but it's well suited for bass-heavy genres and party music.
 Unfortunately, its soundstage is fairly narrow and doesn’t sound wide.
 On the upside, it can get pretty loud and performs well at max volume.
 You can also EQ it slightly to your preference and stream content wirelessly from your smart device.

 Decent for movies.
 The overemphasized bass can be great for action movies, but overall a muddy sound profile won’t be ideal.
 Also, it doesn’t have a very wide soundstage and surround objects feel diffused, but, on the upside, it supports Atmos for a more immersive experience.
 The bar can get pretty loud and performs fairly well too.